peteroupc/peteroupc.github.io/bernreq.md

 - For linear combinations of Bernstein polynomials (Butzer (1953)[^13], [**Tachev 2022**](https://doi.org/10.3934/mfc.2022061)), verify my proof of those error bounds in [**my Proposition B10**](https://peteroupc.github.io/bernapprox.html#Results_Used_in_Approximations_by_Polynomials).
 - For the "[**Lorentz operator**](https://link.springer.com/article/10.1007/s00365-010-9108-5)" (Holtz et al. 2011)[^5], find explicit bounds, with no hidden constants, on the approximation error for the operator $Q_{n,r}(f)$ and for the polynomials $(f_n)$ and $(g_n)$ formed with it, and find the hidden constants $\theta_\alpha$, $s$, and $D$ as well as those in Lemmas 15, 17 to 22, 24, and 25 in the paper.
 Or verify my proof of the order-2 operator's error bounds in [**my Proposition B10A**](https://peteroupc.github.io/bernapprox.html#Results_Used_in_Approximations_by_Polynomials).
 The bounds should have the form $C\cdot\max((\lambda(1-\lambda)/n)^{1/2}, 1/n)^r$, where $C$ is an explicitly given constant depending only on $f$ and $r$.
 - Let $f:[-1,1]\to [0,1]$ be continuous.
 Find explicit bounds, with no hidden constants, on the error in approximating $f$ with the following polynomials: The polynomials are similar to Chebyshev interpolants, but evaluate $f$ at _rational_ values of $\lambda$ that converge to Chebyshev or Legendre points (e.g., converging to $\cos(j\pi/n)$ with increasing $n$).
 The error bounds must be close to those of Chebyshev interpolants (see, e.g., chapters 7, 8, and 12 of Trefethen, [**_Approximation Theory and Approximation Practice_**](https://www.chebfun.org/ATAP/), 2013).
-- Find other polynomial operators meeting the requirements of the main question (see "Main Question", above) and having explicit error bounds, with no hidden constants, especially operators that preserve polynomials of a higher degree than linear functions.
+- Find other polynomial operators meeting the requirements of the main question (see "Main Question", earlier) and having explicit error bounds, with no hidden constants, especially operators that preserve polynomials of a higher degree than linear functions.
 - Find a sequence of functions $(W_n(f))$ and an explicit and tight upper bound on $C_1>0$ such that, for each integer $n\ge 1$ that's a power of 2&mdash;

     $$\text{abs}\left(\left(\sum_{i=0}^k W_n\left(\frac{i}{n}\right)\sigma_{n,k,i}\right)-W_{2n}\left(\frac{k}{2n}\right)\right)=\text{abs}(\mathbb{E}[W_n(X_k/n)] - W_{2n}(\mathbb{E}[X_k/n]))\le \frac{C_1 M}{n^{r/2}},\tag{PB}$$